HarithGovinna/My_Fadecandy_2022/README.md

 The sizes of the image buttons and text buttons have been set, so that the user can see them clearly and learn a little about the animation style.

+# OPC Simulator

+- The OPC simulator provided has 360 leds arranged in a grid pattern of 6 rows with 60 leds each.

 # Version 01

 - To begin, import all of the necessary libraries with a geometry of ("500*600+0+0") to develop the Graphical User Interface (GUI).